 In an episode of ALF, the alien of the title hurt himself while building something and went off on an angry rant about "the gosh darned thing", emphasizing as if he were cursing in pain.
 As the family stared at him in shock, he said, "I come from a polite society."

-Buffy the Vampire Slayer is not attempting to be family-friendly, but The Mayor often acts like an evil Howdy-Doody.
+While the show is not attempting to be family-friendly, The Mayor often acts like an evil Howdy-Doody.
 He very, very rarely curses, and when confronted with the fact he was about one second from blowing up, his only comment was, "Well, gosh."
 This is made all the more jarring when you consider that by this time the Mayor had been transformed into a gigantic, people-eating snake-demon.
 His non-swears are there for the comedy value.
 Because swearing is rare for the Mayor, when he does swear we notice.
 It makes the scene in the hospital a lot more meaningful, when he calls Buffy a whore after putting Faith in a coma.

 White Collar: In the promos for episode 2x14- "Payback", Neal is seen on a cell phone talking to his nemesis, Matthew Keller just after Peter is kidnapped by Keller's associates.